knative/eventing-contrib/contrib/awssqs/samples/README.md

 ### Verify

-Your logs should now be displaying log lines similar to:
+The window with subscriber logs (in the window where you executed `kail -d event-display --since=10m` before) should now be displaying log lines similar to:)

 ```
 {"ID":"284375451531353","Data":"Hello World!","Attributes":null,"PublishTime":"2018-10-31T00:00:00.00Z"}